How to Increase Your Blog Traffic

 You’ve been posting consistently and yet your page views are stagnant.

-You feel like you’re talking to an endless void.
+It’s times like these you feel like you’re talking to an endless void.

-Your hope of making money from content creation seem bleak.
+The hope of making money from content creation seem bleak.

 How are you supposed to earn money if you aren’t getting any page views?